ByteProject/Puny-BuildTools/README.md

 ## Host

 The Puny BuildTools are designed for `Linux (64-bit)` systems.
-They've been developed and extensively tested on `Ubuntu` and `Debian` but any derivate of the latter should be fine.
+They've been developed and extensively tested on `Debian`, which is the recommended system as it offers the most stability.
+Any derivate like `Ubuntu` should be fine though.

 If you're on `Windows 10` (or later) you can run the Puny BuildTools via [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about).
+Refer to the WSL2 docs on how to install Debian.

 If you work on `MacOS`, I can't recommend [OrbStack](https://orbstack.dev/) enough.
-Make sure you set up an Ubuntu machine with Intel architecture.
+Make sure you set up a Debian machine with Intel architecture.
+The OrbStack documentation covers this topic well.

 ## Installation

-Below instructions are intended for `Debian` based systems like `Ubuntu` and may vary if you are using a different distro.
-The recommended system is `Ubuntu`.
+Below instructions are intended for `Debian 12 "Bookworm"` (or later).
+Generally, the recommended system for the Puny BuildTools is `Debian` itself as it offers the most stability.
+As already stated, `Debian` derivates like `Ubuntu` or `Linux Mint `should be fine but remain untested.

 Open a Bash terminal.
 In your home directory, create a folder named `FictionTools` with